mid2SUPAERO/PIR_MARZAGALLI_Francesco/README.md

 # PIR_MARZAGALLI_Francesco

-This presentition gives a little insight on the scientific proposal of my PIR, which is dedicated to "Aerostructural optimisation in OpenAeroStruct with an additional constraint on flutter"
+This presentition gives a little insight on the scientific proposal of my PIR, which is dedicated to "Modelisation of a hinged wingtip in NeoCASS based on Airbus AlbatrossONE"